rubymotion-community/BubbleWrap/README.md

 ## NSIndexPath

-Helper methods added to give `NSIndexPath` a bit more or a Ruby interface.
+Helper methods added to give `NSIndexPath` a bit more of a Ruby interface.

 ## Gestures